za419/Hero/.github/CONTRIBUTING.md

  - Justification for why the feature should be included

    - If, in your opinion, this is obvious, you should still include it.

+## Roadmap

+This section details, in fairly general turns, my plans for expanding the project.

+At the time of writing, version 0.01 has been released.
+This fits the following
+requirements:

+ - [x] Can initialize a repository

+ - [x] Can add files to index (for later commit)

+ - [x] Can create a commit from files in the index

+There are only two features which are documented, but not implemented in version 0.01:

+ - [ ] Can use `commit -a` to automatically add files that were in the last commit to the commit being made

+ - [ ] Can use `commit` with a list of files to automatically add these files and commit

+These features, as they are noted in the usage information but not actually implemented, should be the next ones to be implemented, as soon as feasible.

+Along with these two features, the addition of two commands is intended for version 0.02:

+ - [ ] `log` will, starting at the HEAD, display all commits back to the initial commit

+ - [ ] `checkout` will, given a complete hash, or 'HEAD', overwrite the contents of applicable files with the versions in the given commit

+   - If this is given a commit besides the HEAD, either the implementation should take steps to either:

+     1. Prevent a new commit from being made

+     2. Warn the user about making a commit

+     3. Allow commits to be made, but off of the checked out commit (probably the correct option, in conjunction with 2, once branches are implemented)

+   - If this is given HEAD, it should remove that protection

+   - Checkout should confirm that what it checks out matches the committed SHA256, and issue a warning if there is a mismatch.
+This is not necessarily an error condition, but its worth warning about.

+Version 0.03 will include one major change:

+ - [ ] File operations will support directories

+But may also include minor functionality upgrades to such components as argument parsing.

+Version 0.04 will add support for:

+ - [ ] Branches

+   - `checkout` will support being given the name of a branch, and will checkout that branch head

+   - Merging will be possible, following the following semantics:

+     - If a file exists in one branch but not the other, the existing branch will supply the file

+     - If both branches have a copy of the file, but both versions have the same checksum, the first mentioned branch will supply the file

+     - If both branches have different copies of the file, but one is from a parent commit of the one containing the other, the branch with the latest version will supply the file

+       - The way this would currently have to be done (parsing every single commit in both branches until a commit is found that doesn't have a match) will be very slow.
+Perhaps `merge` should accept an argument to skip this check?

+     - If both branches have diverging copies of the file, then the user will be prompted to select which branch will supply the file.

+   - Note that merge doesn't have a way to merge the contents of files.
+That comes later.

+   - Merge will produce a merge commit, with two parents, being the heads of parent branches.

+   - As far as `log` is concerned, branches don't exist, at least after we select a head commit.

+ - [ ] Stash

+   - Commits can be placed in a special 'stash' branch, which doesn't track history, just preserves work for later.

+Version 0.05 will support:

+ - [ ] Three-way merge

+   - Given two branches, the merger will determine the last common ancestor, and perform a standard three way merge on these commits

+   - The existing merge algorithm will continue to be supported, as an argument tomerge`

+ - [ ] Producing a diff between any two of:

+   - HEAD

+   - A branch

+   - A commit, specified by hash

+   - The contents of the index

+   - The working directory

+ - [ ] `commit --amend`

+   - Allows the user to edit the last commit title and message, updating the date and time to current

+Version 0.1a will support:

+ - [ ] Diff-encoded commits

+   - Every X commits is a 'principal commit', encoded with all files

+     - This can be edited by repacking the repository (see below)

+   - Every other commit is encoded as the patch required to transform the last commit's files into the new commit.

+ - [ ] `gc`

+   - Confirms that the repository is encoded properly

+   - Deletes all commits that cannot be accessed from the set of all branch heads

+ - [ ] `repack`

+   - Alters the settings for diff encoded

+   - Can set X (above) to 0 for all-principal encoding (legacy), or -1 for all diff encoded (minimum space consumed)

+ - [ ] diff-encoded stashing

+   - Stashes are now patches from the head commit at the time they were stashed, and can be applied onto the current head commit.

+Version 0.1 will be the first alpha testing version.
+Versions thereafter are unplanned for now.

 ## First bugs for contributors